-GISELA [5] is a consortium of 19 partners (5 from Europe and 14 from Latin America), that aims at ensuring the long-term sustainability of the Latin American Grid Initiative (LGI) and provides virtual research communities (VRC) with e-Infrastructure and application-related services.
+GISELA [5] is a consortium of 19 partners -5 from Europe and 14 from Latin America-, that aims at ensuring the long-term sustainability of the Latin American Grid Initiative (LGI) and providing virtual research communities (VRC) with the e-Infrastructure and application-related services.
 The consortium partners are organized in Virtual Organizations, which share information, computing power, software, or other resources for collaborative problem-solving.

-At May, 2011, GISELA has 1233 CPU and 63 TB of storage, in 21 centers.
-The pledged computational power to be integrated is of 2660 CPU, 105 TB of storage and 56 resource centers.
+At April, 2011, GISELA has 1233 CPU and 63 TB of storage, in 21 centers.
+The pledged computational power to be integrated is of 2660 CPU, 105 TB and 56 resource centers.
 GISELA is working the transition of the LGI sustainability to the Latin American Cooperation of Advanced Networks (CLARA).

 GISELA uses the gLite middleware stack [8] as the default software platform. gLite was produced by the EGEE [2] project and it is used by a large number of scientific groups in the world.
 The services on gLite are organized in five groups: security, information and monitoring, job management, data storage, and helper.
-The main components are: User Interface (UI), which provides users with tools for job management; Computing Element (CE), which provides the computing power; Storage Element (SE), which provides data storage services; and the Workload Management System (WMS), for job scheduling.
+The main components are the User Interface (UI), which provides the users with the commands required to manage the jobs; the Computing Element (CE), which provides the computing power; the Storage Element (SE), which provides the data storage services; and the Workload Management System (WMS), for the job scheduling.
+Figure 1 shows the main components of gLite.

-Fig. 1 shows the main components of gLite.
+Figure 1: Main components of gLite.

 A CE is a set of computing resources (Worker Nodes - WNs), the computers where the jobs are run.

 The SE provides uniform access to data storage resources.
 All data in a SE is considered read-only and must be replaced on change.
 A file catalog service (LFC) is used to locate files or replicas in every SE in the grid.
-LFC maintains a mapping between the logical file name (LFN) and the physical storage URL of all of its replicas [7].
+LFC maintains a mapping between the logical file name (LFN) and the physical storage URL (SURL) of all of its replicas [7].

 The WMS assigns the jobs to execute in the appropriate CE.
 Submitted jobs are described using the Job Description Language (JDL), which specifies which executable to run and its parameters, hardware and software requirements, etc.